Chocimier/cast/README.txt

 BEFORE FIRST USE
      Source repository is not initialized implicitly on purpose.
 It needs to be manually created for dedicated unprivileged user, then configured as wanted.
-Source repository is searched for with xdistdir, is one of path it tries /var/lib/cast/void-packages.
+Source repository is searched for with xdistdir, one of path it tries /var/lib/cast/void-packages.

 PRIVILEGES
      cast has to be run as privileged process.
 It does not escalate privileges